 Those who have five to nine years of work experience see average pay of approximately $19.62 per hour.
-Broken down by tenure, the largest share of Swedish Medical Center people (41 percent) have been working for one to four years of experience and bring home median pay of approximately $24.43 per hour on average.
+Broken down by tenure, the largest share of Swedish Medical Center employees (39 percent) have one to four years of experience and bring home median pay of approximately $24.43 per hour on average.

 Certifications and Degrees

 Being a Registered Nurse certainly has its perks — salaries approach $31.06 per hour and far exceed the paychecks of those without certification.
 Employees who have a Bachelor of Science in Bachelor of Science in Nursing (BSN) make the most here, hauling in $31.18 per hour.